tarantool/doc/doc/reference/reference_lua/config/utils_schema.rst

 Schema nodes describe the hierarchy of options within a schema.
 There are two types of schema nodes:

 -   *Scalar* nodes hold a single value of a supported primitive type.
-For example, a string configuration option of a role is a scalar node its schema.
+For example, a string configuration option of a role is a scalar node in its schema.
 -   *Composite* nodes include multiple values in different forms: *records*, *arrays*, or *maps*.

 A node can have *annotations* -- named attributes that enable customization of